leoki6/Digital-Communications/L1_AM_RECEIVER/README.md

 - RF and IF Gain, change our overall gain and the gain between 15 to 30 dB for IF gain.
 - BB Gain, baseband gain of the device.

+The 'Low Pass Filter' block is a critical step for this system, the signal passing through this filter is attenuated for values above 5 KHz and accepts values below that frequency.
+In GNU Radio Companion, this is simply a wrapper for a Decimating FIR Filter.
+For this system, at this stage, decimation and gain are kept at a value of 1 and the sampling rate remains consistent from previous blocks.
+The windowing technique for this block has been set to a default 'Hamming'.
+A notable parameter for this block is:

+- Transition Width, set to a value of 1K

+The transition width is the range of frequencies where the signal transitions from the passband to the stopband.
+The full transition width can be found by subtracting the passband frequency from the stopband frequency.

+'[insert image from matlab plot]'

+Pre-Filtering:
+'[insert image from GNU Radio Companion for Time domain and frequency domain]'

+Post-Filtering:
+'[insert image from GNU Radio Companion for Time domain and frequency domain]'

+The signal is now ready for demodulation.

 #### Demodulation and Throttling
 ![image](https://github.com/leoki6/Digital-Communications/blob/main/L1_AM_RECEIVER/Additional%20Figures/demod_throttle.png)
 to-do